-Swansea and its surroundings offer some of the best tourist experiences in Wales.
-With miles of deserted sandy beaches, formidable castles, museums and galleries; a visit to this vibrant city with its university culture and recently developed waterfront is certain to make memories.
-From its famous residents to its rich historical links, Swansea will both astound and impress.
+Swansea and its surrounds offer some of the best tourist experiences in Wales.
+With miles of deserted sandy beaches, formidable castles, museums and galleries, a visit to this vibrant stretch of coast is certain to make memories.
+From its famous residents to rich historical links – not to mention its recently developed waterfront – Swansea will both astound and impress.

 National Waterfront Museum

-Part of the National Museum of Wales, the National Waterfront Museum offers an immersive experience into the maritime history of Wales and its waterways.
-Discover how Wales’ docks played a world famous role in trade, learn about the network of canals essential to Wales’ industry, or simply enjoy the boats.
+Part of the National Museum of Wales, the National Waterfront Museum offers an immersive look into the maritime history of Wales.
+Discover how Wales’s famous docks played a role in trade, learn about the network of canals essential to the area’s industry, or simply enjoy the boats.
 A perfect family day out and entrance is free.

-This huge public hot-house opened in 1990 and comprises two temperature zones, tropical and arid.
+This huge public hot-house, moments from the city centre, opened in 1990 and comprises two temperature zones: tropical and arid.
 Visitors can learn all about the flora and fauna and meet some rather special residents, including tarantulas, parrots, chameleons and geckos.
-Used as a location for the BBC cult show Doctor Who, there are hours of fun to be had – and its only moments from the city centre.
+There are hours of fun to be had at Plantasia, which has also been used as a location for the BBC cult show Doctor Who.

-One of the Gower’s flagship castles, Oystermouth sternly surveys the coast and has done so for over 800 years.
-The first castle on this site was built in 1106.
-It was held by the notorious Norman De Broase family in the middle-ages, but was in ruins by 1650.
+One of the Gower’s flagship castles, Oystermouth sternly surveys the coast.
+The first castle on this site was built in 1106, it was held by the notorious Norman De Broase family in the middle-ages, and it fell into ruin by 1650.

-Located 15 minutes drive from Swansea, The Mumbles is a small headland on Swansea Bay.
+The Mumbles is a small headland on Swansea Bay, 15 minutes’ drive from the centre of the city.
 The lighthouse was completed in 1794 to protect tall ships from the perilous rocks.
 Originally powered by coal, the lights are now, more eco friendly and solar powered.

 Dylan Thomas Centre

-An arts centre located in the Maritime section of the city, the building was originally the city’s Guildhall.
-Opened by former US President, Jimmy Carter in 1995, it offers a permanent exhibition about the life and work of Welsh poet Dylan Thomas, as well as hosting many other events.
+An arts centre located in Swansea Marina, the building was originally the city’s Guildhall.
+Opened by former US President Jimmy Carter in 1995, it offers a permanent exhibition about the life and work of Welsh poet Dylan Thomas, as well as hosting many other events.

 A wander along Swansea Beach is a must.
-Buy an ice-cream and head over the little wall which follows the main road to escape for a few minutes.
-While the sea laps at your feet look out over the waves and enjoys uninterrupted sea views.
+Buy an ice-cream and head over the little wall, which follows the main road, to escape for a few minutes.
+While the sea laps at your feet, look out over the waves and the vast bay vista.

 Three Cliffs Bay

 Wales’ most beautiful campsite lies at the head of Three Cliffs Bay.
-The views are breathtaking and out of season you can walk for hours without fear of disturbance.
-In the summer it is an extremely busy beach, yet always manages to retain that feel of relative isolation.
-A night under the stars with the sea lapping at the base of the cliffs makes for exceptional memories.
+The views are breathtaking and out of season you can walk for hours without being disturbed.
+In the summer it is an extremely busy beach, yet it always manages to retain that feel of relative isolation.
+A night under the stars with the sea lapping at the base of the cliffs won’t be easily forgotten.

-Once extremely important in the Industrial Revolution, Swansea’s location proved ideal for the processing of copper and tin originally mined in Cornwall.
+This was once extremely important in the Industrial Revolution, since Swansea’s location proved ideal for the processing of copper and tin mined in Cornwall.
 This was brought in great boats up the Bristol Channel before being sent to various smelting works in the Swansea area.
-Hafod Copper Works offers a glimpse of a forgotten industry and allows visitors to immerse themselves in the industrial history of the area.
+Hafod Copperworks offers a glimpse of a forgotten industry and allows visitors to immerse themselves in the industrial history of the area.

 In the centre of the city, Swansea Castle is well worth a visit.
-Although only a small part of the original castle survives, it has a fascinating story to tell.
-From capture by the Princes of Deheubath to its final incarnation as the town’s Workhouse, housing the poorest of the area.
-Most of the castle was demolished in the early 20th century to build a newspaper office, in which Dylan Thomas, Swansea’s most famous son, worked.
+Although only a small part of the original castle survives, it has a fascinating story to tell – from its capture by the Prince of Deheubarth to its final incarnation as the town’s workhouse.
+Parts of the castle were demolished in the early 20th century to build a newspaper office, in which Dylan Thomas, Swansea’s most famous son, worked.

 Swansea Museum Tramway Centre

 Think of Swansea and think of Dylan Thomas.
-Although he spent much of his life a little further into West Wales, it was in Swansea that he was born and lived until the age of 20.
-His poetry writing career started in Swansea whilst attending the local grammar school.
+Although he spent much of his life a little further into West Wales, he was born in Swansea and lived there until he was 20 – and his poetry-writing career started in Swansea whilst attending the local grammar school.
 This splendid arts and crafts house, which Mr Thomas called home, is a place of literary pilgrimage.

-You cannot visit Swansea and not pop into the market to pick up a packet of salt and vinegar dressed cockles.
+You cannot visit Swansea and not pop into the market to pick up a packet of salt and vinegar-dressed cockles or Welsh cakes.
 Still vibrant and extremely buzzy with lots of artisanal stalls, Swansea Market is a definite ‘must-see’ on the holiday agenda.

 Gower Heritage Centre